IFRS 15 revenue policies, automotive, incentives, warranties, repurchase arrangements, bill and hold, significant judgements and estimates

 Provisions are recognised for the costs of repairing manufacturing defects, recall campaigns, customer goodwill (representing the Group’s constructive obligation to its clients when managing those warranty claims) and the Group’s other obligations under the warranty.

-The Group’s calculation methodology uses historical data corrected for experience as information becomes available as well as individual campaign assumptions (such as scope, uptake rates and repair costs).
-This can lead to changes in the carrying value of provisions as assumptions are updated over the life of each warranty; however there are no individual assumptions that can be reasonably expected to move over the next financial year to such a degree that it would result in a material adjustment to the warranty provision.
+The Group’s calculation methodology uses detailed historical data corrected for experience as information becomes available as well as individual campaign assumptions (such as scope, uptake rates and repair costs).
+This can lead to changes in the carrying value of provisions as assumptions are updated over the life of each warranty to reflect where actual experience differs to past experience, for example due to higher inflation or timing of claims impacting disbursement curve analysis.

 The discount on the warranty provision is calculated using a risk-free discount rate as the risks specific to the liability, such as inflation, are included in the base calculation.